SJDuro45/Twittter2/README.md

-# Project 2 - *Twitter App* is an android app that allows a user to view his Twitter timeline.
+# Project 2 - *Twitter Client*

+**Twitter Client** is an android app that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

-Time spent: **10** hours spent in total
+Time spent: **4** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [x] User can **compose and post a new tweet**
+- [X] User can **compose and post a new tweet**
-  - [x] User can click a “Compose” icon in the Action Bar on the top right
+  - [X] User can click a “Compose” icon in the Action Bar on the top right
-  - [x] User can then enter a new tweet and post this to twitter
+  - [X] User can then enter a new tweet and post this to twitter
-  - [x] User is taken back to home timeline with **new tweet visible** in timeline
+  - [X] User is taken back to home timeline with **new tweet visible** in timeline
-  - [x] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh
+  - [X] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh
+  - [X] User can **see a counter with total number of characters left for tweet** on compose tweet page

 The following **optional** features are implemented:

-- [ ] User can **see a counter with total number of characters left for tweet** on compose tweet page
 - [ ] User can **pull down to refresh tweets timeline**
 - [ ] User is using **"Twitter branded" colors and styles**
 - [ ] User sees an **indeterminate progress indicator** when any background or network task is happening